How to Temporarily Deactivate Instagram (Or Delete It): 2023

 When you deactivate an Instagram account, nothing is lost permanently.

-Everything—including your client’s Instagram following list order, photos, comments, Reels, and likes—will be intact when you reactivate.
-And rather than temporarily pulling them down from Instagram’s servers, your client’s account data will only be hidden.
+When you reactivate, everything—including your client’s Instagram following list order, photos, comments, Reels, and likes—will be intact.
+Rather than temporarily pulling them down from Instagram’s servers, your client’s account data will only be hidden.

 It’s also important to tell your client that they can only deactivate an account once per week.
 So, if they’re trying to avoid a controversial topic or a surge of trolls, they need to plan the timing of their deactivation strategically.